Skip to main content

 }

-With these servers, Claude can directly query databases, manage Git operations, and access APIs without writing integration code.
+With these servers, Claude can query databases, drive a browser, manage Git, and call internal APIs without writing integration glue - all with permissions and audit trails in the wiring.

 Effective Usage Patterns